oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 2: Create toasts for success messages
 **Context**

-We have various flows where a user does some task and an AJAX request is sent to the backend.
-In case that results in an error, we show a toast with the error message.
+We have various flows where a user does a task and an AJAX request is sent to the backend.
+When this results in an error, we show a toast with the error message.
 However, we do not inform the user on success.
 We would like to show a toast message to inform the user that their action is completed successfully.
 [[Issue Tracker Link](https://github.com/oppia/oppia/issues/5671)]

 **Deliverables**
-* Go through the UI of oppia and try creating questions/skills/topics etc. Identify and list down all places where success message toasts would be useful
+* Go through the UI of oppia and try creating questions/skills/topics etc. Identify and list down all places where success message toasts would be useful.
+(Note that, since skills etc. are currently in development, you'll need to enable the feconf.ENABLE_NEW_STRUCTURES flag and log in as an admin to use these pages.)
-* Create the success message toasts in those areas with meaningful messages
+* Create success message toasts in those areas with meaningful messages.

 **Required Skills**